getpopper/popper/docs/sections/guides.md

   `Dockerfile` in the local workspace directory
 - `ports` is set to `{8888/tcp: 8888}` which will allow the host machine to connect to the notebook server in the container

-Next, in your local shell, execute the step in interactive mode
+Next, in the local shell, execute the step in interactive mode
 ```sh
 popper sh -f wf.yml jupyter
 ```